cseanburns/electronic_resource_mgmt/src/15-security-privacy.md

 that they would no longer support Transport Layer Security (TLS) protocol versions 1.1 or earlier and any site that had not yet migrated to TLS version 1.2 or above would be inaccessible.

-TLS is used to encrypt web traffic and can be verified via the `https` protocol in a URL and the lock icon icon in your browser's URL bar.
+TLS is used to encrypt web traffic and can be verified via the `https` protocol in a URL and the lock icon in your browser's URL bar.
 It is a cryptographic protocol designed to provide secure communication over the internet.
 Using TLS cryptography means encrypting data transmitted between a user's browser and a website.
 This ensures that sensitive information such as login credentials and payment details remain private and protected from eavesdropping or tampering.